 Creating a Glowing Neon Effect Using Shapes

-Step 1: The neon effect can be effectively displayed using a dark-colored, or otherwise black background.
-Produce a dark background by sketching a rectangle and filling it with black color.
-With the use of the pen tool (likewise if you wish to sketch with a free hand, the brush or the pencil tool would do), produce a square shape that has an outline.
+Step 1: The neon effect can be effectively displayed using a dark-coloured or otherwise black background.
+Produce a dark background by sketching a rectangle and filling it with black colour.
+With the use of the pen tool (likewise, if you wish to sketch with a free hand, the brush or the pencil tool would do), produce a square shape that has an outline.
 For this instance, we are sketching a leaf.
-Set the stroke to white for just now, also make sure there is no fill.
+Set the stroke to white for just now; also, make sure there is no fill.